 AmeriCorps Education Award

 Upon successful completion of your term of service, you are able to receive an AmeriCorps Education Award.
-This award can be used to non-private student loans, or for your future educational endeavors.
+This award can be used to pay for non-private student loans or for your future educational endeavors.

 How many terms can I do?

 Note: Terms of NCCC/FEMACorps, VISTA do not count toward the above limit.

 It’s important for program participants and partners to understand the guidelines for AmeriCorps members.
 While performing activities associated with the AmeriCorps program, members may not engage in the following: